apollographql/apollo/docs/source/tutorial/mutations.md

 <h3 id="authenticate">Attach authorization headers to the request</h3>

 We're almost done completing our login feature!
 Before we do, we need to attach our token to the GraphQL request's headers so our server can authorize the user.
-To do this, navigate to `src/index.js` where we create our `ApolloClient` and add the code below to the constructor:
+To do this, navigate to `src/index.js` where we create our `ApolloClient` and replace the code below for the constructor:

 _src/index.js_